sizeofvoid/libopeninput/doc/user/touchpad-pressure.rst

 ==============================================================================

-libinput uses the touchpad pressure values and/or touch size values to detect wether a finger has been placed on the touchpad.
+libinput uses the touchpad pressure values and/or touch size values to detect whether a finger has been placed on the touchpad.
 This is :ref:`kernel_pressure_information` and combines with a libinput-specific hardware database to adjust the thresholds on a per-device basis. libinput uses these thresholds primarily to filter out accidental light touches but